ikbal-hussain/AI-Resume-Builder/README.md

 ## ResumeFlow

-ResumeFlow is a web application designed to help users create professional resumes quickly and easily.
-This project was built to demonstrate proficiency in front-end and back-end development, featuring an intuitive user interface and powerful functionality.
+ResumeFlow is an online AI-powered resume builder that allows users to quickly and easily create and download professional resumes.
+It caters to job seekers by offering real-time content suggestions.
+The platform simplifies the resume creation process, ensuring a polished final product.

 ## Project Type
 Frontend | Backend